-General size rule here is to stick with a heli with a rotor diameter of no less than 600mm.
-Anything smaller than that is difficult to control, especially if it is slightly windy and can be hard to see when you start flying circuits.
-Some people find that is even too small, but in general a 400 size bird is a good compromise between stability and cost.
+Small micros can also be hard to see when you start flying circuits.
+Some people find even a 450 too small; but in general, a 450 size bird is a good compromise between stability, size, flight time, and cost.

-As you know by now, I believe strongly if you get into collective pitch RC helicopters, the RC transmitter (radio) is every bit as important as the bird - more so in some cases so you can transform your collective pitch machine into a good trainer.
+As you know by now, I believe strongly if you get into collective pitch RC helicopters, the RC transmitter (radio) is every bit as important as the bird.
+More so in fact while learning how to fly RC helicopters so you can easily transform your collective pitch machine into a good trainer.

-that goes into great detail of what settings make this possible, how to do it, and why.
+I have written an eBook that goes into great detail of what settings make this possible on any collective pitch RC helicopter, how to do it, and why.

 When only the hover portion of the curve is used (and a little bit on either side of the curve), the throttle and more importantly collective pitch stick resolution become much finer so the student doesn't over control lift and descent control of the bird.

 Adjusting your cyclic and tail rotor response is also very important to tame cyclic and tail rotor control the same way as collective and throttle.
 Once again the whole idea is to produce finer stick control resolution.
-There is no reason or want to have the full range of performance a bird is capable of producing when you are first learning to hover.
+There is no reason or want to have the full range of performance a collective pitch helicopter is capable of producing when you are first learning to hover.

 setting up and levelling your